Observational Constraints on generalized dark matter properties in the presence of neutrinos with the final Planck release: Concluding remarks

 \section{Concluding remarks}

 In the present work, we have investigated an extension of $\Lambda$CDM model by considering the generalized DM properties: a possible time dependence of the equation of state (EoS) of DM via CPL parameterization, and the non-null sound speed taken as constant plus the neutrino properties.
-We have derived robust constraints on the generalized DM parameters, neutrino properties, and analyze their possible correlation with other parameters.
-The stronger constraints on generalized DM parameters are: $w_{\rm dm0} <2.14 \times 10^{-3}$, $w_{\rm dm1} <1.97 \times 10^{-3}$, and $\hat{c}^2_{\rm s,dm} <5.20 \times 10^{-7}$ all at 95\% CL, with the data combinations: CBHCP, CMB + BAO, and CMB + BAO + SZ, respectively.
+We have derived robust constraints on the generalized DM parameters, neutrino properties, and analyzed their possible correlations with the other parameters.
+With all data combinations considered in this work, the DM parameters $w_{\rm dm0}$, $w_{\rm dm1}$ are constrained up to the order $10^{-3}$, and $\hat{c}^2_{\rm s,dm}$ is constrained up to the order $10^{-7}$ all at 95\% CL.
 We notice that the extended DM parameters are very close to null values with no significant evidence beyond the standard CDM paradigm, leading to the conclusion that the present observational data favor DM as a pressureless fluid.
 The present analysis yields significantly tight upper bounds on the sum of neutrino masses in all cases.
-The most tighter upper bound on sum of neutrino masses, $\sum m_\nu <0.17$ eV at 95\% CL is obtained with the inclusion of HST prior in the analyses.
-Also, we have observed that the neutrino properties found correlation with DM extended parameters and also with other model parameters.
-It is worthy to mention that we have found significantly lower mean values of $\sigma_8$ in all cases, which are in good agreement with the LSS measurements (see Figure \ref{h0s8}).
-Thus, the well known $\sigma_8$ tension is reconciled within the $\Lambda_\nu$WDM model.
+Also, we have observed that the neutrino properties exhibit correlation with DM extended parameters and also with other model parameters.
+It is worthy to mention that we have found significantly lower mean values of $S_8$ in all cases, which are in good agreement with the LSS measurements (see Figure \ref{fig3}).
+Thus, the well known $S_8$ tension is reconciled within the $\Lambda_\nu$WDM model.